Cardinals place Adam Wainwright on injured list

-The Cardinals announced on Monday that starter Adam Wainwright has been placed on the 10-day injured list due to a strained left hamstring.
+The Cardinals announced that starter Adam Wainwright has been placed on the 10-day injured list due to a strained left hamstring.
 Pitcher Ryan Helsley was recalled from Triple-A Memphis.

 Wainwright, 37, strained his hamstring while running the bases in the fifth inning of Sunday’s start against the Cubs.
 The right-hander has pitched to a 4.46 ERA with a 61/31 K/BB ratio in 70 2/3 innings this season.